guanzo/vue-smooth-height/README.md

 }
 </script>
 ```
-Browser:

-Same as above, use the global `SmoothHeight`

 ## CSS
 This mixin relies on css transitions, meaning you can define whatever css transitions you want for the element.
 If the mixin does not detect any transitions, it will apply `transition: 1s` to the element.